 Our humans’ kids are grown up, with kids and dogs of their own, which is always fun to be with at family dinners and occasions, as we share our treats with their dogs when they are at our place, which is okay because they share their treats when we are at their homes!

-Well, before you know it, the new man person says it is time for a walk!
+Well, before you know it, the new man says it is time for a walk!
 Wow, our second-best word, next to food!
-So the new lady and man put the leashes on us, poop bags in tow and away we go for a long, long walk.
-When we got back our humans were gone, but that’s okay as the new people fed us a little treat for being good on our walk.
+So the new lady and man put the leashes on us, poop bags in tow, and away we go for a long, long walk.
+When we got back, our humans were gone, but that’s okay, as the new people fed us a little treat for being good on our walk.

-The real test will be to see if the new man and lady people manage our medicine and food schedules correctly.
-In the meantime, they are sitting in the den, the man is watching a show and the lady is reading a book.
-It’s now close to bedtime, so we’re going for a pre-bedtime sleepwalk and if we’re good on the walk we might get another treat!
+The real test will be to see if the new man and lady manage our medicine and food schedules correctly.
+In the meantime, they are sitting in the den; the man is watching a show, and the lady is reading a book.
+It’s now close to bedtime, so we’re going for a pre-bedtime walk, and if we’re good on the walk, we might get another treat!
 We’re back and had success, and YES!
-We get a small treat for the walk… this is so easy!
+We get a small treat for the walk.
+This is so easy!

-We settle into our beds, the new guy and lady are sleeping in the guest bedroom, and we listen to see how loudly they snore….as we need our beauty sleep!
-Next thing we know it is morning, the new guy is up, and calling us to go outside for a pee!
+We settle into our beds; the new guy and lady are sleeping in the guest bedroom, and we listen to see how loudly they snore, as we need our beauty sleep!
+The next thing we know, it is morning, and the new guy is up and calling us to go outside for a pee!
 He seems to be on time, and when we come in, we get another little treat!
-In a few minutes we’re going for a regular walk in the neighbourhood, and then breakfast.
+In a few minutes, we’re going for a regular walk in the neighbourhood and then breakfast.